jvc56/MineGCG/README.md

 <h3>Bingos</h3>

-The number of bingos played by the player that were not challenged off.
+The of bingos played by the player that were not challenged off.

 <h3>Triple Triples</h3>